paulelliott/fabrication/README.markdown

 * After the object is built but before it is saved, it will update the name to "Another Fun Factory".
 * After the object is created, it will update the "ceo" association with a new "drone" record.

-Alternatively, you can Fabricate(:company) without first defining the Fabricator.
-Doing so will create an empty Fabricator called ":company" and prevent you from defining the Fabricator explicitly later.

-### Important Thing To Note! ###

-If you are fabricating an activerecord backed object and it has attributes that are not columns in the underlying table, Fabrication will lazily generate them even if they are not defined associations.
-You can easily work around this by adding a "!" to the end of the attribute definition in the Fabricator.

-Fabricator(:user) do
-  some_delegated_something_or_other! { Fabricate(:something) }
-end

 ### Inheritance ###

 So you already have a company fabricator, but you need one that specifically generates an LLC.
 No problem!